Skip to contents

 Metrics applied directly to the adjacency matrices without computing confusion matrices.

-Adjacency confusion matrix and conditional orientation confusion matrix only works for caugi::caugi objects with these edge types present -->, <-->, --- and no edge.
+Adjacency confusion matrix and conditional orientation confusion matrix only supports caugi::caugi objects whose edges are restricted to -->, <->, ---, or absence of an edge.

 Usage